-And while it could be said that’s true for any business, the difference between influencing someone to spend $50 on an unknown brand compared to $350,000 on a new house is obviously huge.
+And while that’s true for any business, the difference between influencing someone to spend $50 on an unknown brand compared to $350,000 on a new house is obviously huge!

 When your business is selling products and services priced in the thousands, you’ve got to work harder for every sale.